Diouf: Ex-Liverpool forward named Guediawaye FC sporting director | Goal.com

 The outspoken forward was hot property back in 2002, with Reds coach Gerard Houllier moving early that summer to secure his signature in a £10 million ($13m) deal from Ligue 1 side RC Lens.

 He was, however, to flop badly on Merseyside, recording just six goals in his debut campaign and none in his second.
-Nevertheless, he would go on to enjoy success in England with the likes of Bolton and Blackburn, but he was never the same player as for his country.
+Nevertheless, he would go on to enjoy some success in England with the likes of Bolton and Blackburn, but he was seldom the same player at club level as for his country.